How parents can get involved in their child's education

 There are of course activities that parents can take part in at home, such as reading together at home, which greatly improves a child’s reading skills.
 There is a life-long benefit in reading to children, as well as an opportunity to share your favourite childhood stories and books with your children.
 Our teachers are always happy to discuss books your child might enjoy as well, and we welcome parents’ questions about appropriate books for a child’s reading level.
 We also have an online portal where parents can see the books available to borrow and book these during online learning or when children are in school.

 Helping with homework is another form of involvement that can help your child gain confidence.
 Knowing they can ask you as well as their teacher about a topic they are struggling with removes a significant amount of stress for a child.
-Again, our teachers’ doors are always open to parents’ questions about homework tasks, especially if you feel your child is struggling.
+Again, our teachers’ doors are always open to parents’ questions about homework tasks.

-Finally, we have an energetic Parent Teacher Group (PTG) at St. Andrews Sathorn where our parents and teachers play an active role in the St. Andrews community and work together not just on educational and welfare matters, but to keep alive the diverse cultural traditions of our students.
+Finally, we have an energetic Parent Teacher Group (PTG) at St. Andrews Sathorn where our parents and teachers play an active role in the Sathorn community and work together not just on educational and welfare matters, but to keep alive the diverse cultural traditions of our students.

-- To support and enhance St. Andrews programs and to promote and continue to develop community spirit.
+- To support and enhance St. Andrews Sathorn programmes and to promote and continue to develop community spirit.

-- To provide material, and/or volunteer assistance for the benefit of teachers and students within the St. Andrews community.
+- To provide material, and/or volunteer assistance for the benefit of teachers and students within the community.

 The PTG is very active in organising events throughout the school year, and these events provide an excellent opportunity for parental involvement.
-As you can perhaps imagine, a school fair, for example, takes a significant amount of organisation and this is when parents have time and again proved themselves to be an essential part of the school and its spirit.
-We also welcome parent volunteers to assist in the classroom and on school trips, as well as to serve on one of the Parent Teacher Group’s committees.
+As you can perhaps imagine, a school fair, for example, takes a significant amount of time to organise, our parents are an essential part of the school and its spirit.

-St. Andrews International School Sathorn, a member of the Cognita group, invites you to visit our website where you will find information about every aspect of school life, as well as videos and a virtual tour.
+St. Andrews International School Sathorn, a member of the Cognita group, invites you to take a 360 Virtual Tour of our campus.